Travancore: Retainment of Devikulam and Peerumedu Taluks in Kerala

-Apart from Kanyakumari district, the Taluks of Devikulam and Peermade in present-day Idukki district also had a Tamil-majority until late 1940's.
+Apart from Kanyakumari district, the Taluks of Devikulam and Peermade in present-day Idukki district also had a Tamil-majority until the late 1940s.
 The T.T.N.C had also requested to merge these Taluks with Madras State.
 However it was due to some decisions of Pattom Thanu Pillai, who was the first prime minister of Travancore, that they retained in the modern-state of Kerala.
 Pattom came up with a colonisation project to re-engineer the demography of Cardamom Hills.
 His colonisation project was to relocate 8,000 Malayalam-speaking families into the Taluks of Devikulam and Peermade.
 About 50,000 acres in these Taluks, which were Tamil-majority area, were chosen for the colonisation project.
 As a victory of the Colonisation project done by post-independence Travancore, these two Taluks and a larger portion of Cardamom Hills retained in the state of Kerala, after States Reorganisation Act, 1956.